 I am a photographer from Brooklyn, NY, now living in Vancouver, British Columbia.
 I attended the School of the Worcester Art Museum/Clark University and Pratt Institute.
 At Clark I earned my undergraduate degree in fine arts/sculpture.
-For a number of years he worked as a printmaker and his works are found in numerous private and corporate collections.
-He was represented by Orion Editions.
-His latest solo shows were at Armstrong State University in Savannah, Georgia and with OnoEditions, a print group he founded in Vancouver, British Columbia.
+For a number of years I worked as a printmaker.
+My works are found in numerous private and corporate collections.
+I was represented by Orion Editions.
+My latest solo shows were at Armstrong State University in Savannah, Georgia and with OnoEditions, a print group I founded in Vancouver, British Columbia.
 My work has also appeared on the New Landscape Photography blog.